Bastian/Meeting-Parser/README.md

 ### Third Processing Type

 For every meeting, an abstract summary is available.
-With the second processing type, the program creates a file for every meeting with it's summary.
+With the second processing type, the program creates a file for every meeting with its summary.

 ## Data Cleaning